ShortlistShortlistedRemoved from shortlist 132

 Power & Run Time

-With its dual-fuel technology, the powerful and versatile A-iPower SUA3800iED provides an output of 120V.
-While gasoline-powered, it gives a running wattage of 3,500W along with a peak wattage of 3,800W.
-While propane-powered, it provides 3,200 rated watts and 3,500 starting watts.
-Additionally, as the generator is parallel capable (parallel kit not included), it can be linked to a second unit for more power.
+Delivering 120V, the A-iPower SUA3800iEDP is enhanced by dual-fuel technology, providing power and versatility.
+Running on gasoline, it boasts a running wattage of 3,500W and a starting wattage of 3,800W.
+Alternatively, when propane-powered, it delivers 3,200 running watts and 3,500 starting watts.
+In addition, the device is parallel capable (parallel kit not included) and thus, can be linked to a similar or compatible unit for added power.

 A-iPower’s Switch On Demand technology allows you to switch from propane to gasoline or from gasoline to propane while the generator is running.

-As for its running time, the SUA3800iED, along with its 2.6 gallons fuel capacity, can run for up to 12 hours with a full tank filled with gasoline (fuel consumption around 0.22 GPH).
-If propane is used, it can operate for up to 16 hours (estimation based on a 20 lbs tank - propane consumption around 0.29 GPH).
+Concerning its running time, the SUA3800iEDP, featuring a 2.6 gallons fuel tank, can continuously run for up to 12 hours with a full gasoline tank (consuming fuel at approximately 0.22 gallons per hour).
+Alternatively, when utilizing propane, it offers up to 16 hours (estimation based on a 20 lbs tank - propane consumption around 0.29 GPH) of runtime.

 Outlets

-The control panel includes the following 3 AC outlets:
+The control panel features the upcoming 3 AC outlets:

-In addition, it provides 1 DC outlet: there's a 5V USB port allowing you to conveniently charge electronics such as mobile phones and tablets.
+In addition, it provides 1 DC outlet: there's a 5V USB port (USB-A) ideal for charging various electronic devices such as smartphones and tablets.

-Even though this A-iPower generator isn't quite RV Ready, its L5-30R receptacle allows an easy RV connection via an L5-30P to TT-30R adaptor (included).
+This A-iPower generator features an L5-30R receptacle, enabling an easy RV connection via an L5-30P to TT-30R adaptor (included).
+However, it is still not quite RV ready.

 Portability

-As the generator's weight is 121 pounds, manually moving it or transporting it may be challenging, despite the fact that it is technically considered 'portable' (movable).
+Since the generator weighs 121 lbs, it will be incredibly difficult to manually lift it and transport it, even though it is technically considered to 'be portable' (in the sense that it is movable).
 However, its challenging mobility is solved by its set of 2 wheels and its telecospic handle, which will ease its displacement, once it is on the floor.

 Features

-In addition to this info, several light indicators serve to show you when the oil level is too low, the generator is on overload and the generator is ready.
+In addition to this info, the device's light indicators will illuminate to indicate if the generator is on overload, the oil level is too low and the generator is ready.

 Product Video